 Part 3.
 How do we minimise Solar Voltage Rise?

 1. Use a three-phase inverter

-It’s often cost prohibitive to upgrade an older home to 3 phase.
-But if you already have 3 phase at your house, we recommend spending a little more on a 3 phase solar inverter.
-If you are building a new home, it won’t cost much more to install 3 phase during the build.
+It’s often cost-prohibitive to upgrade an older home to 3 phase.
+But if you already have 3 phase at your house, we recommend spending a little more on a 3-phase solar inverter.
+If you are building a new home, it won’t cost much more to install 3 phases during the build.
 (Installing 3 phase will also allow you to install a much larger solar system)